 1. Nurture Your Child’s Self-Esteem

 A child’s confidence starts developing early, shaped by how they are treated.
 Your words, tone, and actions influence their self-image.
+“By responding consistently with sensitivity most of the time, a secure bond is formed that acts as a safe place for your child” (Cait Fling, Child Life Specialist).

-Celebrate their efforts—big or small—to help them feel capable.
+Celebrate their efforts, big or small, to help them feel capable.
 Allow them to complete tasks independently to build resilience.
 On the other hand, harsh criticism or negative comparisons can harm their self-esteem.
-Instead of saying, “That was careless,” try, “Everyone makes mistakes—let’s figure out how to improve next time.”
+Instead of saying, “That was careless,” try, “Everyone makes mistakes, let’s figure out how to improve next time.”
 Encourage growth while reinforcing their worth.

 2. Reinforce Positive Behavior